Kalundu, Uvira: Economy

 The commune's economy is characterized by the informal sector, small and medium-sized enterprises (SMEs), an active port, and a growing financial services industry.
 For decades, local economic activity has revolved around various forms of informal production, artistic creation, service provision, and commercial exchange.
 These activities include agriculture, carpentry (wood and metal), pastry making, jewelry, sculpture, weaving, tailoring, embroidery, shoemaking, painting, and mechanical or electrical repairs.
 Informal services such as urban transport, food catering, hairdressing, and street vending are also widespread.
 Trade and distribution form a key part of Kalundu's economic life, involving local and cross-border exchanges.

-The Kalundu Market (Marché de Kalundu) serves as a central hub for commerce, offering agricultural goods and essential products sourced from within the DRC and neighboring countries such as Rwanda, Burundi, Tanzania, and Zambia.
-Local trade is conducted by both fixed-location retailers—operating from homes, shops, and market stalls—and mobile street vendors who circulate through the commune.
+The Kalundu Market (Marché de Kalundu) serves as a central hub for commerce that offers agricultural goods and essential products sourced from within the DRC and neighboring countries, including Rwanda, Burundi, Tanzania, and Zambia.
+Local trade is conducted by both fixed-location retailers, which operate from homes, shops, and market stalls, and mobile street vendors who circulate through the commune.
 These street vendors, many of whom are young people, form a large segment of the local informal economy.

-Energy consumption in Kalundu is largely reliant on biomass, with approximately 91% of households using firewood or charcoal for cooking and heating.
-This heavy dependence has contributed to accelerated deforestation on the surrounding hillsides.
-While the Société Nationale d'Électricité (SNEL) remains the primary supplier of electricity, the commune faces challenges due to insufficient supply.
-In response, the use of alternative energy sources, particularly solar power, has been steadily increasing.
+Energy consumption is largely reliant on biomass, with approximately 91% of households using firewood or charcoal for cooking and heating, which has contributed to accelerated deforestation on the surrounding hillsides.
+While the Société Nationale d'Électricité (SNEL) remains the primary supplier of electricity, the commune faces challenges due to insufficient supply, and, in response, the use of solar power has been steadily increasing.